15 of the Spookiest Scooby-Doo Villains from the Show!

 9. The Skull Island Vampire

-The Scooby gang dock on Skull Island to visit Daphne’s friend, Lisa, because she’s turning 18 years old and is set to inherit the big hotel that’s on the island.
+The Scooby gang dock on Skull Island to visit Daphne’s friend, Lisa.
+She’s turning 18 years old and is set to inherit the big hotel that’s on the island.
 The only problem is that the hotel is now being stalked by Lisa’s long-dead vampire grandfather, who is trying to fulfill his mission of turning his own granddaughter into a vampire, as well.